Paloja2017/UFC-Report-in-Power-BI/README.md

 <br />

 ### Fights Analysis / KO/TKO Details
-Contain decomposition tree visual in which you can clearly see main technique of KO/TKO, you can drillthrough here to go to a detailed list of fight who ended with selected technique
+Contain decomposition tree visual in which you can clearly see main technique of KO/TKO, you can drillthrough here to go to a detailed list of fight who ended with that particular technique
 ![](FightsAnalysis3.png)

 <br />